Understand the real price of a prenup—plus what you’re really paying for.

 Yes.
 Even if you don’t own much now, a prenup protects your future.
 And doing it correctly now prevents problems later.

 Yes.
-Our flat fee includes everything from financial review to final signatures.
+Our $5,000 flat fee includes everything from financial review to negotiations to final signatures.
 We believe in fairness, transparency, and no surprise bills.

 Final Thoughts

-If you’re considering a prenup in Illinois, our $3,500 flat fee is designed to give you full protection without the stress of hourly billing.
+If you’re considering a prenup in Illinois, our $3,500 and $5,000 flat fee options are designed to give you full protection without the stress of hourly billing.

 Whether you’re protecting a business, defining debt responsibility, or just starting your marriage with clarity—this is your chance to do it right.